joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/printing/printing-a-page.md

   You can use successive calls to `addPage()` to print multiple sprites over several pages.

-- `PrintJob.send()`: Sends the pages to the operating system’s printer.
+- `PrintJob.send()`: Sends the pages to the operating system's printer.

 So, for example, a simple print job script is (including `package`, `import` and `class` statements for compiling):